Newborn baby ‘stable’ the day before dying following an infection, probe hears

 She said Sophia was being constantly monitored, and that from a nursing perspective she had done everything she could.

-Sophia’s parents gave evidence on Monday that it had been “frustrating” to see handwashing protocols were not being followed at all times by all visitors and staff.
+She was also asked how handwashing protocols were “policed” in NICU, with Sophia’s parents saying on Monday it was “frustrating” to see they were not always being followed by visitors and staff.

-Ms McSeveney said handwashing was required when entering and leaving the room, and when moving between patients, either at the sink or using the gel at each cot.
+She replied that staff had a “duty” to ensure infection control measures were being followed, and that she would always challenge people if there were not complying with them.

-She also said all staff had a “duty” to challenge visitors or other staff who were not following hygiene protocols.
+In the afternoon, the inquiry heard evidence from Pamela Joannidis, interim associate director of infection prevention and control at the NHS Greater Glasgow and Clyde health board from 2019 to 2022.

 On Monday, Sophia’s mother Theresa Smith told the inquiry she just wanted to know what happened to her baby.